Expert Insights

 An Artificial Revolution: On Power, Politics and AI

-by Ivana Bartoletti, Technical Director, Privacy at Deloitte and Co-founder of Women Leading in AI The COVID-19 pandemic is the largest health crisis to have happened in a new technological and data driven era – one which can still amaze us with news of wonderful creations we can get our hands on today or that are…
+An Artificial Revolution: On Power, Politics and AI by Ivana Bartoletti, Technical Director, Privacy at Deloitte and Co-founder of Women Leading in AI The COVID-19 pandemic is the largest health crisis to have happened in a new technological and data driven era – one which can still amaze us with news of wonderful creations we can get…

 Keep reading